themanyone/whisper_dictation/README.md

 - Peter, tell me about the benefits of relaxation.**
 - Peter, compose a Facebook post about the sunny weather we're having.

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.
+If your firm is worried about privacy and security, ChatGPT has an enterprise version with those features.
+We script writers are not affiliated.

 ### Optional chat and text-to-speech.